WHO ARE WE?

-- what types of disaster risk exist in specific areas,
+- what types of disaster risk exist in specific areas

-- when it could happen,
+- when it could happen

-- how can their consequences be minimized
+- how their consequences can be minimized.

-THE GOALS OF THE INITIATIVE
+WHAT ARE THE GOALS OF THE INITIATIVE?

-- Disseminate knowledge to multilingual societies
+- Disseminate knowledge to multilingual societies:

 - Create a common knowledge base of best experience

 - Disseminate information in several languages to benefit a wider audience

 - Become an interactive tool